tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

 docker run <image> --image_file=https://s3.amazonaws.com/cdn-origin-etr.akc.org/wp-content/uploads/2017/11/12231410/Labrador-Retriever-On-White-01.jpg
 ```

+NOTE: In this case, `--image_file` does not have to do with a docker image, but instead refers to a JPEG picture from the internet.
+This tag expects a full URL to a picture file.

 Let's look at a few more things we can do with containers.

 #### Running and Attaching to a Container